Alternative Milks: Steaming Oat & Almond Milk on Breville

 Key Shopping Tips

-- Always look for “Barista Edition” or “Barista Blend”
+- Always, always look for “Barista Edition” or “Barista Blend” on the carton.

 Steaming Oat Milk: Technique Adjustments